 The U.S. Fish and Wildlife Service finalized a rule today that defines habitat under the Endangered Species Act and allows the government to deny critical habitat protections for endangered plants and animals—a change that could open lands and waterways to more energy development and other activities.

-“This is yet another blow to endangered species from an administration that subscribes to a ‘death by a thousand cuts’ approach to bedrock wildlife laws,” said Jamie Rappaport Clark, president and CEO of Defenders of Wildlife.
+“This is yet another blow to endangered species from an administration that subscribes to a ‘death by a thousand cuts’ approach to bedrock wildlife laws,” said Jamie Rappaport Clark, Former president and CEO of Defenders of Wildlife.
 “This clearly favors developers and industry, making it easier for the most vulnerable wildlife to slip through the cracks.”

 Under the Endangered Species Act (ESA), once an imperiled species is listed as threatened or endangered, federal officials are generally required to designate critical habitat—areas essential to the species’ conservation and recovery.
 However, the new definition of “habitat” limits what areas the government could even designate as critical habitat in the first place.
 Under the new rule, areas can only be considered habitat if they can currently support the species.
 That means that critically important areas that could support the species through restoration or natural changes in the environment due to climate change or other processes cannot even be considered for a critical habitat designation—no matter how important they are to prevent extinction.